Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation

+Figure \ref{fig:FiltersFlux_WISEcomps} shows the comparison between the fluxes measured by SExtractor ($x$-axes) and the AllWISE table {\texttt{gmag}} values, which is recommended for extended sources by the WISE team.
+Our fluxes are higher than those listed in the AllWISE tables due to our larger apertures.
+For a small fraction of the galaxies at the faint end of W3 and W4 (6\%\ and 10\%, respectively), we see that our measurements are lower those listed in the AllWISE tables.

+Figure \ref{fig:W1mag_comp} shows the comparison between our W1 photometry measurements on the {\it x}-axis and the WISE table W1 {\texttt{gmag}} values (recommended for extended sources), colour-coded according to the ratio between our aperture radius and the WISE table semi-major axis ({\it rsemi}).
+This clearly shows the dependence of the measured flux on the aperture used during the photometry.
+For almost all galaxies our measurements give higher fluxes than those listed in the WISE table magnitudes, which is primarily due to our (more correct) larger apertures.

+The comparisons between our measured fluxes and those listed in GALEX, SDSS, and WISE do not depend on the morphology of the galaxies or on the stage of the merger.
+Some of these comparisons can be seen in Fig. \ref{fig:UVoptNIR_compscol}.

-\subsection{MAGPHYS: SED fitting to obtain stellar mass and SFR of Merging Systems}
+\subsection{MAGPHYS: SED fitting to obtain M$_*$ and SFR of mergers}

-We obtain our stellar masses and SFRs using the publically available SED fitting code, MAGPHYS (da Cunha et al. 2008).
-This program fits photometric data from UV to submillimetric wavelengths.
-MAGPHYS assembles a library of model SEDs according to the redshift of the given sample and uses a bayesian approach to interpret the SEDs so as to statistically derive different galaxy properties, such as stellar mass, SFR, dust mass, among others.
-MAGPHYS also provides confidence ranges to interpret the results and looks for possible degeneracies.
+We obtained our M$_*$ and SFR values using the publicly available SED fitting code MAGPHYS\footnote{\url{http://www.iap.fr/magphys/}} \citep{daCunhaetal2008}.
+This program fits photometric data from UV to submillimetre wavelengths.
+We used the 2003 libraries recommended by their website, which assembles 50000 stellar population template spectra \citep{BruzualnCharlot03} for the optical photometric library and other 50000 polycyclic aromatic hydrocarbon (PAH) plus dust emission template spectra for the infrared photometric library.
+MAGPHYS models galaxy SEDs according to the redshift of the given sample and uses a Bayesian approach to interpret the SEDs so as to statistically derive different galaxy properties such as M$_*$, SFR, and dust mass, among other quantities.